ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 ### 4.3.
 Reward Claiming and Withdrawal

+1. Staker calls `claimReward` on the Gateway.
-1. Staker initiates a claim request through the Exocore chain.
+2. Gateway sends a claim request to the Exocore chain.
-2. Exocore chain verifies the request and approves the claim if valid.
+3. Exocore chain verifies the request and sends a response back to the Gateway.
-3. Staker calls `claimReward` on the Reward Vault with the approved amount.
-4. Reward Vault verifies the claim with Exocore chain and updates the staker's withdrawable balance.
+4. Gateway calls RewardVault's `updateWithdrawableBalance`, which:
+   a.
+Decreases the AVS's balance for the specified token in the `avsBalances` mapping.
+   b.
+Increases the staker's withdrawable balance for the specified token in the `withdrawableBalances` mapping.
-5. At any time after claiming, the staker can call `withdrawReward` to transfer the tokens from the vault to their address.
+5. At any time after claiming, the staker can call `withdrawReward` on the Gateway.
+6. Gateway calls RewardVault's `withdraw` to transfer the tokens from the vault to the staker's address.

 ## 5. Security Considerations

 5.1.
 Access Control:
+- Only the Gateway should be able to call RewardVault's functions.
-- Any address should be able to call `submitReward`.
+- Any address should be able to call `ClientChainGateway.submitReward`.
-- Only stakers should be able to call `claimReward` for their own rewards.
+- Only stakers should be able to call `ClientChainGateway.claimReward` for their own rewards.

 5.2.
 Token Compatibility: While the system is permissionless, it is designed to work with standard ERC20 tokens to ensure consistent behavior and accounting.

+5.3.
+Balance Integrity: Ensure that the sum of all AVS balances and withdrawable balances for a given token always equals the total token balance held by the Reward Vault.

 ## 6. Gas Optimization